Cc

 CERTIFICATE OF DEPOSIT INDEX – An index based on the interest rate of a six month CD.

 COMMISSION – A percentage of the sales price or a fixed fee negotiated by an agent to compensate for the effort expended to sell or purchase property via LISTING AGREEMENT or MLS AGREEMENT and paid directly by seller or landlord.
+In rarer cases, buyer will pay this fee as well.
+Commission fees and rates are not set by law.

-COMMON AREA ASSESSMENTS – For TICs and condominiums, assessed fees that are charged to the tenants or owners of properties to cover the costs of maintaining common areas shared with other tenants or owners in accord with governing documents like a TIC AGREEMENT or CC&Rs.
+COMMON AREA ASSESSMENTS – For TICs and condominiums, assessed fees that are charged to the owners of properties to cover the costs of maintaining common areas shared with other tenants or owners in accord with governing documents like a TIC AGREEMENT or CC&Rs.

 COMMON AREAS – For condos and TICs, any area, such as entryways, foyers, pools, yards, building exterior, garage space, laundry rooms, roofs, recreational facilities or the like, which are shared by the tenants or owners of property near by owned by the Homeowner Association or equivalent.